 Broker instructions for high-value imports

-For AI hardware, broker instructions should be explicit: what the item is, what function controls classification, which value basis is used, whether assists or engineering costs exist, who manufactured the item, which party sold it for export, and whether counsel has reviewed any export-control flags.
+For AI hardware, broker instructions specify what the item is, what function controls classification, the value basis (transaction value, first-sale, deductive, computed), whether assists or engineering costs exist and are added back, the manufacturer, the party that sold the goods for export, and whether counsel has cleared any export-control flag.

 Priority audit table